astropy/astropy/docs/table/construct_table.rst

 ====================

 There is great deal of flexibility in the way that a table can be initially constructed.
-Details on the inputs to the :class:`~astropy.table.Table` constructor are in the `Initialization Details`_ section.
+Details on the inputs to the |Table|
+constructor are in the `Initialization Details`_ section.
 However, the easiest way to understand how to make a table is by example.